 What Makes Words Powerful?

-Sure it isn’t your fault how someone sees you or reacts to what you say, but each and everyone of us has intentions.
-You may or may not be aware of what yours are.
-However, during the day they will become evident by how others are responding to you, whether they are family, friends or school mates.
+It isn’t your fault how someone sees you or reacts to what you say, but each and every person has intentions.
+You may or may not be aware of what your intentions are.
+However, during the day they will become evident by how others are responding to you, whether they are family, friends or schoolmates.

 Developing New Patterns